DigitalPublishingToolkit/TOD56/md/03chapter1.md

 which include traps which users may find difficult to escape.

-Today, we are witnessing a repeat of patterns seen during former colonial periods Previously, empires heralded a prosperous and gratifying life to the indigenous people as their justification for colonization.
+Today, we are witnessing a repeat of patterns seen during former colonial periods.
+Previously, empires heralded a prosperous and gratifying life to the indigenous people as their justification for colonization.
 Actually, they typified their colonization as a mission of *enlightenment*.
 Today, despite affirming unceasingly the motto of